jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear if you could communicate with her?

-Wouldn't it be nice to explain that since the environment constantly changes, Life must continually evolve lifeforms with new traits.
+Wouldn't it be nice to explain that since the environment constantly changes, Life must continually create lifeforms with new traits.
 Traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a ongoing game.
 The organisms that harvest calories the fastest while enduring the least pains of hunger, disease, and thirst pass on their genes more often.
-Over time, this turnover of genes innovates the new creatures evolution needs to keep Life playing the game.
+Over time, this turnover of genes evolves the new creatures Life needs to keep playing the game.

 If we could educate the polar bear about evolution, she would know her endangered place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

-Whatever new traits polar bears will eventually have, if they knew about evolution, they could roll their own dice until they find the adaptations that'll regain their prosperity.
+Whatever new traits many polar bears will eventually need to have, if they knew about evolution, they could roll their own dice until they find the adaptations that'll regain their prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles today, struggling to find seals in a changed environment.

 We know the future of polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
 This extensive knowledge lets scientists inform humanity about many creatures' history, status, and future.

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is clearly no.

 This book will teach you about human evolution.
 Our story is the same as all lifeforms.
-The environment is constantly changing; thus, Life demands we develop updated adaptations to harvest enough resources to keep Life procreating and, therefore, evolving.
-Or, Life finds someone else.
+The environment is constantly changing; thus, Life demands we develop updated adaptations.
+Only new traits can harvest enough resources to keep Life procreating and, therefore, evolving.

+If we fail, Life finds someone else.

 Humans think we understand Life's requirement to evolve.
-Almost every leader, company, ideology, and philosophy says they'll provide enough resources for their people to live a happy Life.
+Almost every leader, company, and ideology says they'll provide enough resources for their people to live a happy Life.
 But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from society today show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
 Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then trying to justify why "the other" should bear the burden of society's refusal to stop being polar bears and start anew.

 Techvolution will teach you how to move on from the past.
-You'll roll your own dice in the game of evolution and adopt the technological innovation that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.
+You'll roll your own dice in the game of evolution and adopt the technological innovations that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
 We can change our fate by updating our characteristics with modern technology.
-But before we use modern technology to regain our prosperity, we must upgrade our politics with the lessons of evolution.
-The recipe is to take one part Left and one part Right and mix them together.
+But before we use modern technology to regain our prosperity, we must use the lessons of evolution to prepare a new politics.
+The recipe is simple; take one part Left and one part Right and mix them together.

 <!-- ![Preface](/assets/problem-solving-philosophy.png) -->
 <!-- Try and find one innovative animal that spends it time arguing with complacent ones. -->